How To Brush Your Teeth With Braces

 - If using a manual or sonic style toothbrush, hold the toothbrush at a 45 degree angle to your gumline

 - Apply gentle pressure to avoid brushing too hard

 - Focus on brushing along the gumline, then below and above each bracket

 - It may help to angle your toothbrush downward to brush above the brackets, and upward to brush below the brackets

 - Be sure to also brush the inside and chewing surfaces of your teeth, not just the outside surfaces with brackets

 - Always brush your tongue to maintain fresh breath

 In addition to brushing your teeth, make sure to floss your teeth at least once a day.
 For more information on this topic read our article Cleaning Dental Braces.

 If you have braces and use a manual toothbrush, consider upgrading to an electric toothbrush.
-The Waterpik® Complete Care Water Flosser and Sonic Toothbrush combination offers everything you need to care for your braces in one convenient device.
+The Waterpik® Complete Care Water Flosser with separate Sonic Toothbrush offers everything you need to care for your braces in one convenient device.